 Pre-Veterinary Medicine

-The pre-vet program at Carroll College was created with compassion for animals and the people that care for them in mind.
-If you’ve always wanted to learn more about science and medicine, and open each day with a challenge, this program will be fulfilling for you.
+The Pre-Veterinary Pathway at Carroll College was created with compassion for animals and the people that care for them in mind.
+If you’ve always wanted to learn more about science and medicine, and open each day with a challenge, this pathway will be fulfilling for you.

 hero background